JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Fleet

 > JetBrains Fleet is currently in Public Preview, and at this stage is free to use.
+>
 {type="note"}

 [JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE and code editor that provides advanced support for Kotlin and a streamlined experience for Kotlin developers.
 You can use Fleet as a code editor to quickly make targeted edits, or turn on Smart Mode and transform it into a full-fledged IDE with code intelligence features.

+Kotlin plugin is bundled with each Fleet release.

-On top of that, with Fleet, you can quickly open and run Kotlin Multiplatform projects targeting the Android, iOS, and desktop platforms (Fleet's Smart Mode selects the appropriate code-processing engine).
-The IDE supports testing and debugging your code on all the platforms your project targets.
-You can also navigate between Kotlin Multiplatform code and code written in other languages interoperable with Kotlin.
+Fleet also supports Kotlin Multiplatform projects targeting the Android, iOS, and desktop platforms, including testing and debugging your code.
+Fleet's Smart Mode selects the appropriate code-processing engine as well as enables navigation between Kotlin Multiplatform code and code written in languages interoperable with Kotlin.

 See the [Use Fleet for Multiplatform development](https://www.jetbrains.com/help/kotlin-multiplatform-dev/fleet.html) tutorial to get started.